informaticsclub/informaticsclub.github.io/resources.md

 ## Office Hours

-- U-BDS offers weekly data science office hours on Thursdays from 1:30pm-2:00pm.
+- U-BDS offers weekly data science office hours on **Thursdays from 1:30pm-2:00pm**.
     - If you are a UAB trainee, staff or faculty please feel free to stop by via [zoom](https://tinyurl.com/mt5wfyrs).

 - Code, Chat, & Collab is hosted **weekly** on **Fridays** by the Informatics Club in [BBRB 258](https://www.uab.edu/medicine/microbiology/news-events/schedule-a-room/bbrb-258) at Noon.